tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/system-gmm.md

 - $Y_{it}$: Dependent variable for individual $i$ at time $t$
 - $Y_{i,t-1}$: Lagged dependent variable
 - $x_{it}$: Vector of independent variables
-- $u_{it}$: Error term consisting of the unobserved individual specific effect ($\mu_{i}$) and the idiosyncratic error ($v_{it}$)
+- $u_{it}$: Error term consisting of the unobserved individual-specific effect ($\mu_{i}$) and the idiosyncratic error ($v_{it}$)

 {{% summary %}}

 Key characteristics of the dynamic panel model:

 - *A linear functional relationship*
-- *Dynamic dependent (left-hand) variable:* A lagged dependent variable is included among the regressors
+- *Dynamic dependent variable:* A lagged dependent variable is included among the regressors
 - *Endogenous explanatory (right-hand) variables* that are correlated with past and possible current error terms
 - *Fixed individual effects:* Unobserved heterogeneity among individuals, which is another source of persistence over time
 - *Heteroskedasticity and autocorrelation* within individual units, but not across them
 {{% /summary %}}

-While including the lagged dependent variable provides a more accurate representation of the dynamic nature of the data, endogeneity is likely to arise in standard panel data estimation.
-This is known as the Nickell bias.
+Including the lagged dependent variable provides a more accurate representation of the dynamic nature of the data.
+However, endogeneity is likely to arise, leading to what is known as the Nickell bias.

 ## Nickell bias

-Discovered by [Nickell (1981)](https://www.jstor.org/stable/1911408), including the lagged dependent variable introducing endogeneity in the model due to its correlation with the error term in the model.
+As discovered by [Nickell (1981)](https://www.jstor.org/stable/1911408), including the lagged dependent variable introduces endogeneity in the model due to its correlation with the error term.
 This can be expressed as:

 $E(v_{it} | Y_{i,t-1}) ≠ 0$.

 As a result, standard panel data estimators like [Fixed Effects](\within), [Random Effects](\random), and [First-Difference](\firstdifference) become biased and inconsistent.
-Both the coefficients of the lagged dependent variable ($\beta_1$) and coefficients of interest ($\beta_2$) are potentially biased.
-The size of the bias depends on the length of the time period (T), as well as the persistence of the correlation, making the bias particularly significant in data with a short T and a large number of individuals (N).
+The coefficients of the lagged dependent variable ($\beta_1$) and other coefficients of interest ($\beta_2$) are potentially biased.
+The size of the bias depends on the length of the time period (T) and the persistence of the correlation, making the bias particularly significant in data with a short T and a large number of individuals (N).
 Increasing N will not decrease the bias.

-Specifically, it leads to:
+Specifically, the Nickell bias leads to:

 - *Overestimation with OLS*